 Property Buyer FAQs

-The lowest offer that you can submit is 90% of the guide price – we won’t waste time by processing an offer below that amount as the vendor won’t sell for that.
-If you are interested in buying a property, the best chance of buying it is to offer the guide price.
+If you are interested in buying a property, the best chance of so doing is to offer the guide price.
 This will automatically trigger a deadline for offers of 15 days.
 During this period, there is potential that a counter bidder may emerge and if that happens, you will receive an email immediately inviting you to make a counter offer.
-If you offer below the guide price, we will “sit on that offer” for as long as it takes to get to the guide price.
-This can take weeks and often months.
-So if you are seriously interested in a property and are willing to pay the guide price, the best course of action to quickly secure the property is to offer the guide price and then sit tight for 2 weeks and hope that no counter bidder emerges.
+You may process an offer below the guide price but the vendor will not be minded to expeditiously entertain this offer as they will be hoping to achieve the guide price or more.
+A vendor will typically hold firm with a view to receiving an offer of the guide price and will be disinclined to sell for less than this.

 No, there is no cost to make an offer.
 If it is accepted, we will request a fully refundable booking deposit in order to go sale agreed.
 This deposit is fully refundable right up until contracts are signed.

 The deadline for offers is the time and date after which no further offers will be entertained by the vendor.
 A deadline for offers is set as soon as a property receives an offer for its guide price.
 The purpose of setting a deadline for offers is to give those who have made offers on a property clarity in terms of when their offer will be accepted or rejected.
-Auctioneera will contact the person who has made the highest offer when the deadline expires in order to go sale agreed and collect a booking deposit.
 If someone submits an offer on our website within 2 minutes of the deadline, we will automatically extend the deadline by a further 2 minutes to give any interested party an opportunity to make a counter offer.
 Once 2 minutes has expired during which no counter offer has been made, we will close the property to further offers.
+At the close of the bidding, all offers are presented to the vendor for formal consideration.

 Your offer amount will be visible on our website but your name or any details about you will not be visible to anyone other than Auctioneera staff.
 We treat your offer with total confidentiality.